tanrax/org-social.el/README.md

 Check and display mentions from the relay server in a separate buffer.
 Only works when relay is configured.

+### `org-social-discover`

+Browse and follow users from the relay server.
+Opens a buffer showing all users registered in the relay with their avatars, descriptions, and follow/unfollow buttons.
+Allows you to:
+- View all users from the relay with their profile information
+- Follow new users with the "+ Follow" button
+- Unfollow existing users with the "− Unfollow" button
+- View user profiles with the "👤 Profile" button
+- Automatically updates your social.org file when you follow/unfollow users

 ### `org-social-validate-file`

 Verifies that your file has the correct structure.